xelemir/RoutePlanner/README.md

 - cd into the project directory.
 - Run `mvn compile`.
 - Run the benchmark with `mvn exec:java -Dexec.mainClass="com.gruettecloud.www.Benchmark" -Dexec.args="-graph germany.fmi -lon 9.098 -lat 48.746 -que germany.que -s 638394"`.
-- If you'd like to use the GUI, run `mvn exec:java -Dexec.mainClass="com.gruettecloud.www.App"`.
+- If you'd like to use the GUI, obtain a Mapbox API key and place it in the `src/main/java/public/javascripts.js` file.
+- Finally, run `mvn exec:java -Dexec.mainClass="com.gruettecloud.www.App"`.
 The web app will be available at http://localhost:7070/.

 ## ✍️ Authors <a name = "authors"></a>
 - [@Xiwen](https://github.com/Xiwen728)